FAQ

 5.)
 What are the main ingredients of a successful conversation with someone in distress, who has shown the signs of suicide distress?

 Trust and confidentiality.
-Without trust there would not be a conversation around someone in suicide distress is feeling.
-Such things are usually deeply personal and a conversation around how someone is feeling requires a commitment to confidentiaility - where the name of the person experiencing distress is not shared with anyone else.
+Without concern and respect, there would no trust and no conversation around suicide distress.
+Such things are usually deeply personal and a conversation around how someone is feeling requires a commitment to confidentiality - where the name of the person experiencing distress is not shared with anyone else.

 When someone helping another in distress meets them with respect and concern, and that person feels heard with their emotions validated, then trust can be built and they can start to feel safe again.